greymattergames/unbug/README.md

 let my_var: Option<()> = None;

+// Use the tracing_subscriber crate to log error messages from the fail! and fail_always! macros. tracing_subscriber::fmt::init();

 let Some(out_var) = my_var else {
     // fail! pauses and logs an error message, will also only trigger once
     // fail! will continue to log in non-debug builds